papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/tutorials/minimal-example.md

 ## Prerequisites

 To follow this tutorial, first, you need to have Zombienet installed.
-If you haven't done so, please follow the instructions in the [Zombienet installation section](../overview.md/#installation).
+If you haven't done so, please follow the instructions in the [Installation](../overview.md/#installation){target=_blank} section.

 ## Defining the network